128technology/docs/docs/cc_fips_access_mgmt.md

 Following industry security best practices, SSH features have been limited and in the case of SSH Root Login, have been disabled.

 ## Root Access
 To permit root access to the SSR system, ensure that there is at least one user configured on each system with super user (sudo) privileges.
-Failure to do so may result in the loss of management connectivity to the router.
-**SSH Root login is not permitted.**
+Failure to do so may result in the loss of management connectivity to the router. **Logging in as `root` over SSH is not permitted.**

-Prerequisites for installation and upgrades now include configuring a super user in /etc/sudoers that is allowed to execute Linux shell commands as root (sudo privileges).
+Prerequisites for installation and upgrades now include configuring a super user in `/etc/sudoers` that is allowed to execute Linux shell commands as root (sudo privileges).
 During an upgrade, if the existing version allows SSH Root login, it will be disabled.
 When a system is installed using the OTP ISO, a "t128" user is automatically configured with sudo privileges.

 1. Login using the admin credentials.
-2. Enter the Linux shell: Type `shell` to suspend the PCLI and enter the Linux shell.
+2. Enter the Linux shell: Type `shell` to suspend the CLI and enter the Linux shell.
 3. Type `su` and enter the default root password.
 4. Use the following command to grant sudo privilege to the `admin` user account:
  `/usr/sbin/visudo`